maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 In fact, you can provide as many files as you wish, the number of combinations you will receive is the product of numbers of lines in the input files.

-Lines in files should not necessarily be single proteins.
+Lines in the files do not necessarily have to be single proteins.
 Input files follow the same rules as described for [2.1 Basic run](#21-basic-run).
 It can contain several protein names, indicate a number of oligomers, and have residue ranges.

 To run `run_multimer_jobs.py` in `pulldown` mode, use the following script: